PhoenixTales/wiki.gothicarchive.org/items.md

   - `So that wretched imp tried to sell you the Fire Stone, tststs.
 This Fire Stone belongs to my apprentice, whom I haven't seen for two days.`
   - German: `Dieser elende Wicht hat also versucht, dir den Feuerstein anzudrehen, tststs.
 Der Feuerstein gehört meinem Lehrling, den ich schon seit zwei Tagen nicht mehr gesehen habe.`

+## Focus Stone
+- crystal-based energy storage device
+- much easier to release than charge
+- can be used to cast "high magic" spells, like giant force-fields or explosions able to destroy such force-fields
+- casting a spell with focus stone uses magic power from the stone, not (only) from the mage

 ## Gold
 - major unit of currency is _Unit Of Gold_ (e.g. 400 for a mountain fort)
 - middle unit of currency is _Piece Of Gold_ (e.g. 50 for rare magic scroll)